pablofernandezbonnett/pablofernandezbonnett/README.md

 ## What I work on

-Backend systems, APIs, and integrations using Java and Spring Boot.
+Backend systems, APIs, and integrations using Java and Spring.

-Focused on building and evolving systems used in production, especially in:
+Focused on systems where these things matter in real life:
-- commerce and payment flows
-- product platforms and operational systems
+- product and commerce workflows used by real customers
-- backend services with strong reliability and maintainability
+- checkout, fulfilment, and payment-related flows
+- long-lived systems that need maintainability and steady improvement over time

 ---

 ## Current focus

-Based in Japan, focusing on backend roles in product, commerce, or SaaS environments.
+Based in Japan, focusing on backend or product engineering roles in commerce, retail, fintech-adjacent, or SaaS environments.

-Open to remote or hybrid opportunities.
+Open to remote, hybrid, or local opportunities.
 No visa sponsorship required.

 ---

 ## About

-Most of my background is in **Java and Spring-based backend systems**, working on production software that needs to be reliable in real-world conditions.
+Most of my background is in **Java and Spring-based backend systems**, especially in product and commerce environments.

-I have spent a large part of my career improving existing systems while still shipping new product functionality.
-That balance is where I usually bring the most value: keeping things practical, maintainable, and useful over time.

-I have worked extensively on commerce and product platforms, including SAP Store, SAP’s software-commerce platform, contributing to backend services supporting customer purchase flows and revenue-critical operations.

-I am comfortable working close to product and business stakeholders, translating real-world requirements into production systems used by customers.
+A big part of that experience comes from **SAP Store** and **SAP Commerce / Hybris**, where I worked on backend services, integrations, checkout and fulfilment flows, and performance-related improvements in customer-facing systems.

+I usually bring the most value when a product or workflow problem has to be turned into backend functionality that stays usable, maintainable, and practical over time.

+I have worked closely with product owners, business stakeholders, account managers, and international teams in English-speaking environments.
+I can also contribute across adjacent frontend or mobile boundaries when needed, especially with Flutter / Dart and React / TypeScript, but backend remains my main focus.

 ---

 ## Engineering Snapshot

-- 20 years of experience in backend and product engineering
+- 20 years of experience in backend and product-oriented engineering
-- strongest in Java, Spring Boot, APIs, integrations, and commerce platforms
+- strongest in Java, Spring, APIs, integrations, and customer-facing commerce systems
-- experience in global e-commerce environments (SAP Store)
-- backend-primary, with end-to-end capability when needed (React, TypeScript, Flutter)
+- experience in SAP Store, SAP Commerce / Hybris, Stripe integration, checkout, and payment-related flows
+- senior individual contributor with technical influence on design choices, maintainability, mentoring, and hard problem solving
-- experience working in international, English-speaking teams across Europe and the US
+- experience working in international English-speaking teams across Europe and Japan

 ---

 ## Core Stack

 **Backend**
-Java · Spring Boot · Spring Framework · REST APIs · SAP Hybris · SAP Commerce Cloud
+Java · Spring Boot · Spring Framework · REST APIs

+**Commerce / Integrations**
+SAP Commerce Cloud / Hybris · SAP Store · Stripe

-**Frontend / Mobile**
+**Data / Delivery**
+MySQL · Hibernate · MongoDB · Docker (local development)

+**Adjacent capability**
 Flutter · Dart · React · TypeScript

-**Data / Platforms**
-MongoDB · SQL / relational databases · Stripe · Shopify · AWS

-**Current learning / expansion**
-Kotlin · Go · Redis · modern JVM / cloud runtime topics

 ---

 ## Background

-I have worked across Spain, Ireland, and Japan in both product and enterprise environments.
+I have worked across Spain, Ireland, and Japan in product, commerce, and enterprise environments.

 Recurring themes in my work:
-- commerce and e-commerce systems
-- backend platform evolution
+- backend systems used by real customers
+- integrations and customer-facing flows
-- payments and integrations
+- checkout, fulfilment, and payment-related behavior
-- performance and reliability
+- performance work and long-lived platform evolution
-- product-oriented engineering in live environments
+- practical collaboration with product and business teams

-I am usually at my best in roles where the challenge is not just building something new, but evolving systems that already matter.
+I am usually at my best in roles where the challenge is not just building something new, but improving systems that already matter.

 ---